Haichuan23/Pub_choice_data/README.md

 # The-Publication-Choice-Problem
-We open source the citation data from CVPR for citation analysis.
+We open source the citation data from CVPR 2014-2019 used in our paper's empirical analysis.